teamdigitale/teamdigitale.governo.it/en/people/andrea-carlini.md

 start_date: 1 Marzo 2019
 period_provided: fino al 15 Settembre 2019
 annual_compensation: € 100.000
+approved_by_court: The act of appointment is being registered at the Court of Auditors.
 email: axcarlin@teamdigitale.governo.it
 ---
 At the early age of six, I started to imagine a world where technology would be a part of our lives.
 Shortly afterwards, I had the chance to work with an Olivetti M24 computer.
 That was the moment I understood I wanted to be part of that journey, and I fell in love with it.